 Are all behavioral health providers the same in terms of what they can do for me?

 Behavioral health providers vary in terms of the type of licensure they have.
 Licensure could be as a psychologist, clinical social worker, marriage and family therapist, or behavioral health counselor, or a combination of these licensures.
 Each of these licensures represents a different type of training and focus.
 Providers will also vary in terms of therapeutic approach and how they relate to you.
 It is important that you find a provider who works for you and meets your unique needs.
 Talk with your provider about your treatment needs and how they compare to the provider’s training and experience.
 Don’t be afraid to ask questions.

 Does Star Behavioral Health Providers cover the cost of care?

 Star Behavioral Health Providers does not cover the cost of care.
 You will find some information on insurance and payment for providers during your search to include whether the provider has a sliding scale fee and accepts Tricare.
 Each provider can provide detailed information about the cost of his or her services.

-The military will not know you have searched the Star Behavioral Health Providers registry unless you share that information with them.
-If you were referred to a behavioral health provider by someone within the military, such as your superior or a behavioral health provider, then you may need to work with the military as you go through your treatment.
+The military will not know you have searched the Star Behavioral Health Providers registry unless you share that information with them, such as if you were referred to the SBHP registry by someone within the military, such as your superior or a Behavioral Health Officer.

 Is my use of this registry anonymous?

-Your name is NOT recorded when you use Star Behavioral Health Provider registry; you decide with whom you share this information.
+Your name is NOT recorded when you use the SBHP registry; you decide with whom you share this information.